• info@al-dirassa.com

 • its translation;

-• a simple sentence using the word;
+• a simple sentence with this word;

-• a pronunciation note if needed;
+• a pronunciation note if necessary;

 • the word category: noun, verb, adjective or expression.

-• review ten Arabic letters;
+• review ten letters of the alphabet;

-• learn five new Arabic vocabulary words;
+• learn five new words;

-• repeat one short sentence aloud;
+• repeat one sentence aloud;

-• review one Arabic grammar rule you have already studied.
+• review a grammar rule already studied;

 6. Speak Arabic, even with simple sentences